 Multiple Facebook posts have shared a claim that Japan has stopped using vaccines against Covid-19 and prescribed antiparasitic drug ivermectin, ending the pandemic in the country “almost overnight”.
-The claims is false; Japan are still administering Covid-19 vaccines.
+The claim is false; Japan is still administering Covid-19 vaccines.
 Japanese authorities have not approved ivermectin to treat Covid-19.

 The claims were shared by an Australia-based Facebook user here on November 1, 2021.

 The Facebook post includes a screenshot of an article from the website of the Hal Turner Radio Show, an American conspiracy-oriented program AFP has fact-checked before, which claims: "Japan drops vax rollout, goes to Ivermectin, ENDS COVID almost overnight."